Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 }
 ```

-Afterwards, bind the index buffer and draw `splatCount * 6` vertices.
+Afterward, bind the index buffer and draw `splatCount * 6` vertices.